Boston Female Anti-Slavery Society: History

 In 1837, leaders of the society included Lucy M. Ball, Martha Violet Ball, Mary G. Chapman, Eunice Davis, Mary S. Parker, Sophia Robinson, Henrietta Sargent, and her sister Catherine Sargent.
 Southwick, Catherine M. Sullivan, Anne Warren Weston, Caroline Weston, and Maria Weston Chapman.
 Other affiliates of the society included Mary Grew, Joshua V. Himes, Francis Jackson, Maria White Lowell, Harriet Martineau, Abby Southwick, Baron Stow, Mrs. George Thompson.

 The society held a number of anti-slavery fairs in which women could embroider or sew articles with anti-slavery mottoes on them, and then sell them to attendees to fund raise for their group.
 The Boston Fair was the largest one, but it inspired smaller fairs for the other female antislavery groups as well.
 Including the Fall River Female Anti-Slavery Society, which not only attended the Boston fair with their products to sell, but there is reports of them selling their articles in Fall River as well.
 This was used to fund raise for their group too.

-Delegates from the Boston Female Anti-Slavery Society also attended the Anti-Slavery Convention of American Women, which included delegates from various female lead anti slavery groups around the country to discuss the rights of African-American women.
+Delegates from the Boston Female Anti-Slavery Society also attended the Anti-Slavery Convention of American Women, which included delegates from various female lead anti-slavery groups around the country to discuss the rights of African American women.
 They had a system in which they would choose leads for the convention and more than once Mary S. Parker from the Boston group was chosen as president.
-An African-American women who was also a member, Martha V. Ball was also chosen as one of the secretaries.
+An African American woman who was also a member, Martha V. Ball was also chosen as one of the secretaries.